miyako/4d-unsloth-gemma-4/README.md

 ## Training

 > [!WARNING]
-> You should fine-tune an **instruction model**, not a base model.
-A base model is trained to complete text by predicting what comes next.
+> If you want to teach an LLM to answer questions and carry out tasks, you should fine-tune an **instruction model**, not a base model.
+A base model is trained to mimic a pattern and complete text by predicting what comes next.
 It it not trained to engaged in a conversation.
+If you fine-tine a base model with a dataset full of tables and lists, the base model will likely output a lot of tables and lists.

 I created Alpaca datasets using public resources and a **LoRA** [Notebook](https://colab.research.google.com/drive/1YkFF2n3hbxi5Sk4tLL7nV9fOURhA6kV5?usp=sharing) to train a model with **Unsloth**.